-Request an AMH home test right now by clicking the "Let's Start" button and filling out the following form.
-Your results will be assessed by a doctor in a free online consultation.
+Request an AMH home test right now by clicking the “Let’s Start” button and filling out the following form.
+Your results will be assessed by a doctor through your online account.

 Fertility varies over a woman’s lifetime.
 From when periods begin (menarche), fertility gradually declines as each decade of life passes.
 In particular, AMH levels are lower after the age of 40.
 However, that is not to say that a woman this age cannot conceive.
 Remember that this decline in fertility is relative and not absolute.
 A woman may ovulate and produce an egg every other month in her 40s – versus, for instance, every month in her 30s – but she may still be able to conceive.

 It is a blood test that measures the Anti-Mullerian Hormone, a specific hormone produced by the ovaries.
 This gives an indication of a woman’s fertility status.
 As the AMH test can be done at home, there is no need to visit your GP or hospital.
 A small sample of blood is collected via a simple finger prick and sent off to the accredited laboratory used by Webdoctor.ie.

 What is the AMH test used for?

 AMH is usually the earliest indicator of a diminished ovarian reserve, and reduced AMH levels can indicate a problem before other biological indicators begin to show any change.
 Since the Anti-Mullerian Hormone is one of the better predictors of ovarian reserve, AMH tests can be used to determine if egg freezing is a viable option and how a woman might respond to fertility treatments.

 Can I use the AMH test if I am on contraceptive hormones?